Will the Cowboys fire Jason Garrett? The training drama continues in Dallas

 – After Monday's meeting, Garrett spoke with Jerry and Stephen Jones again on Tuesday, according to ESPN's Todd Archer.
 That conversation ended without any resolution too.

-– David Moore of the Dallas Morning News reports Garrett will have another discussion with Jerry and Stephen Jones before determining Garrett's future with the organization.
-It is not clear when the next meeting will take place.
+– David Moore of the Dallas Morning News reported Garrett was supposed to have another discussion with Jerry and Stephen Jones on Thursday before determining Garrett's future with the organization.

-– The expectation remains that Garrett and the Cowboys eventually separate, according to ESPN's Adam Schefter, but the veteran NFL reporter notes that the franchise operates as a family.
-This could only become more difficult the longer Jones allows it to be delayed.
+– The Cowboys decided that Garrett "will not be part of the organization in the future," according to Ed Werder of ESPN.

+Source: #Cowboys Jerry Jones and Stephen Jones have moved slowly and with "abundance of care and respect,quot; for Jason Garrett.
+That phase hoped to conclude soon with Garrett who is not part of the organization.
+The next phase to involve candidate interviews will begin quickly thereafter.

 – Important date worth noting: Garrett's contract expires on January 14.